An analysis of localization transitions using non-parametric unsupervised learning: Wavefunction sampling and analysis

 which is exactly the definition of the participation entropy.
-However, let us observe that the correspondence we have shown is only true in the limiting case $N_r \gg \mathcal{N}$ and that the data set contains, inefficiently, exponentially large vectors.
-Therefore, one could ask if working with different, and more efficient, choices of encoding could provide estimates on the critical parameters of the transition as well.
+However, let us observe that the correspondence we have shown is only true in the limiting case $N_r \gg \mathcal{N}$ and that the data set contains exponentially large vectors.
+Therefore, one could ask if working with different choices of encoding and at finite sampling could provide estimates on the critical parameters of the transition as well.

-In this work we employ an encoding -- in the following named `$L$-encoding' -- that is much more efficient in terms of the computational complexity of the post-processing of the data, but whose $S_{PCA}$ does not reduce to the participation entropy.
-As described in Fig.\ref{fig:fig1}, we sample the state according to the probability distribution {$|c_x|^2=|\langle \psi_x | \psi \rangle|^2$} and we encode the outcome as a string of zeros and ones corresponding to the binary representation of the integer $x$ sampled.
-Here the integer $x$ labels a basis state.
-The elements of the configuration space are now vectors of dimension $L$ as depicted in Fig.\ref{fig:fig1}$(ii)$.

-Let us observe that the latter encoding is independent from the basis chosen, and the features (the components of the sampled vectors) are not physical observables.
-However, the data set encodes the sampled state and we argue that, even with this particular encoding, the principal components must retain information on the disordered-induced transition as a geometric transition in data space.
-The rationale behind this is the following.
-In the localized phase we expect a single wavefunction coefficient (a single $c_x$ in Eq.\eqref{eq:genericstate}) to be dominant.
-Thus the sampled data set should be such that the first explained variance ratio $\lambda_1$ is much larger than all the others, namely there should be a single predominant direction in the data space manifold.
+We show that this is valid by studying the behavior of $S^{\infty}_{\textrm{PCA}}=-\ln{\lambda_1}$.
+The rationale behind this is that $\lambda_1$ contains all the information needed for spotting the localization transition.
+In fact, in the localized phase we expect a single wavefunction coefficient $c_x$ to be dominant.
+The sampled data set should be such that the first explained variance ratio $\lambda_1$ is much larger than all the others, namely there should be a single predominant direction in the data space manifold.
 On the other hand, in the ergodic regime, all wavefunction components should be of the same order, and thus the principal components of the samplings should have all the same importance.
 There should not be a preferred direction in data space, and the explained variance ratios should vanish with the system size (since the normalization $\sum_j \lambda_j =1$ is enforced).

-In the remaining part of the work, we showcase these predictions by exploiting the Anderson model on RRGs.
-We find that with an appropriate analysis, it is possible to retrieve remarkably good estimations on the position of the critical point of the disordered induced transition.
-We do so by employing a modest number of measurements, we obtain results that are in agreement with the literature and with statistical errors that are compatible with state-of-the-art methods.
+In the remainder, we showcase these predictions by exploiting the Anderson model on RRGs.
+We find that with an appropriate analysis, it is possible to retrieve remarkably good estimations on the position of the critical point of the disordered induced transition and perform a clean finite size scaling.
+We do so by employing a modest number of measurements and obtain results that are in agreement with the literature and with statistical errors that are compatible with state-of-the-art methods.